TryItOnline/cixl/README.md

 - Rules are for machines
 - Everything is not X
 - Only fools predict the future
-- Intuition goes with the flow
-- Duality of syntax is one honking great idea
+- Duality of syntax is right up there

 ### License
 LGPLv3